Biscgit/battery-neofetch/README.md

 ## How to install

-Open a bash prompt and execute the code below[^1].
+Open a bash prompt and execute the code below.
 It will create a backup of your current neofetch config.

 ```shell